elanatframework/Web_forms/README.md

 - **`GetBack(event, this)`:** Should be used only in situations where the form tag must be present on the page.
 If executed inside a form, the action path requests the form, otherwise it requests the path of the first form on the page.
 - **`GetBack(event, "YourURL")`:** Requests the URL path entered as an argument.

+The following methods have a similar functionality to `GetBack` but send the request method according to their nature:

+- PatchBack
+- DeleteBack
+- HeadBack
+- OptionsBack
+- TraceBack
+- ConnectBack

 Calling WebFormJS in HTML pages causes submit buttons to automatically get the onclick attribute with `PostBack(event)` value.

 `<input name="btn_Button" type="submit" value="Click to send data" onclick="PostBack(event)"/>`